Washington: The Evergreen State.

 The state is divided by the Cascade Mountain Range.
 The area to the east is referred to as Eastern Washington and conversely, the west is known as Western Washington, where approximately 60% of the state’s residents live.

-The Cascades and the Olympic Mountains create tremendous geological diversity in the state.
-Along the coast, you’ll find temperate rain forest and quaint beach communities.
+The Cascades and the Olympic Mountains along the coast create tremendous geological diversity in the state.
+Along the coast, you’ll find a temperate rainforest and quaint beach communities.
 The Puget Sound region is characterized by deep natural harbors and bays and major population centers.
 Eastern Washington is semi-arid, a perfect growing region for the 300 crops that grow in the state.
 Hurricanes, tornadoes and blizzards are not part of the daily weather reports in Washington; the weather is comparatively mild in comparison to other U.S. states.

 Washington is in the Pacific time zone of the United States (UTC -8/-7).

 Sure, we could extol the virtues of our robust economy and depth of our industry sectors, but sometimes it’s the little things that make a big difference.
 Check out our Top 10 list of things that make Washington a great place to do business, from our diversity and pioneer spirit to our unbridled creativity.